Rutgers WPF Indonesia

-Rutgers WPF Indonesia is the Indonesian branch of Rutgers WPF, an international centre of expertise on Sexual and Reproductive Health and Rights (SRHR) founded and based in the Netherlands.
+Rutgers WPF Indonesia is the Indonesian branch of Rutgers WPF, an international center of expertise on Sexual and Reproductive Health and Rights (SRHR) founded and based in the Netherlands.
 The Indonesian branch was established in 2007, founded under the name "WPF".

 Rutgers WPF is the result of the merger between the World Population Foundation (WPF) and Rutgers Nisso Groep, a Dutch Expert Centre on Sexuality in 2010.
 The organization focuses on improving sexual and reproductive health and the acceptance of sexual rights and gender equality in developing countries across Europe, Africa and Asia.

 Since 2009, the organization has been headed internationally by executive director Dianda Veldman and by Monique Soesman in Jakarta, Indonesia since 2014.